WebViewers/spreadsheet-webviewer/readme.md

-# Resilience EditText
+# Resilience Spreadsheet
-Basic text editing web gadget based on Resilience RenderJs/JIO
+Jquery.sheet spreadsheet editor based on Resilience RenderJs/JIO

 **NOTE:** This .zip format is not yet standardized and is yet likely to change!